Skip to main content

 Wrap-up / Next Steps

-Linking findings to the right NIST subcategories ensures they are accurately reflected in your maturity score.
-Be sure to complete the required fields during creation β€” and revisit the Standards tab if you need to adjust mappings later on.
+Linking findings to the right NIST subcategories ensures they are accurately reflected in the maturity score.
+Be sure to complete the required fields during creation — and revisit the Standards tab if mappings need to be adjusted later.

 Did this answer your question?